Henrik Fexeus

 Henrik Fexeus (born 29 September 1971) is a Swedish mentalist, author and TV-host.
 Since 2005 he is a frequent guest, as expert on body language and non-verbal communication, in television and newspapers including for Expressen at the Swedish Crown Princess Victoria's wedding and for Aftonbladet during the US SuperTuesday 2016.

-He competes as a celebrity dancer in Let's Dance 2022, which is broadcast by TV4.
+He competed as a celebrity dancer in Let's Dance 2022, which was broadcast by TV4.

 Early life and education

 Henrik Fexeus was born in Örebro, Sweden and grew up in Vallentuna, where he moved seven years old.

 Henrik has a BA in Philosophy from Stockholm University and has worked in communications and marketing.

 Author

 Fexeus has written seven books on practical psychology and influence.
 His first book, The art of reading minds, was released in 2007 by Forum Bokförlag.
 In 2010, it received the Pocket Platinum sales award.
 His second book, When you do what I want, was released in 2008 and received in 2010 the Pocket Gold award.

 As of 2019, his books have been translated into over 30 languages, including Chinese, Romanian, Russian, Serbian, Japanese and Portuguese.
 Fexeus books have sold more than a million copies worldwide.
 Since 2019 he is published by St. Martin's Press in USA and by Hodder & Stoughton in the UK.

 The first edition of the book The power game had on its cover a picture of Henrik with devil horns, but the image allegedly offended people outside Sweden, so the picture was changed to Henrik with halo and angel wings.

 In 2015 Henrik Fexeus released the board game The power struggle – a manipulative family game.
 The game was based on psychological techniques that Fexeus had written about in previous books and was designed by Henrik Fexeus and Per Nystedt.
 The power struggle was issued by the game publisher Tactic.

 2017 saw Fexeus' debut as a fiction writer, with the urban fantasy thriller The Lost: The Last Illusion Book One.

-2019 marked his first collaboration with another writer, with the book RELOAD, co-written by Catharina Edlund.
+2019 marked his first collaboration with another writer, with the book Reload, co-written by Catharina Edlund.